- Understanding Tor Usage with Privacy-Preserving Measurement [pdf] [BibTeX]

 We present a proof-of-concept implementation of the private set-union cardinality protocol (PSC) and use it to demonstrate that PSC operates with low computational overhead and reasonable bandwidth.
 In particular, for reasonable deployment sizes, the protocol run at timescales smaller than the typical measurement period would be and thus is suitable for distributed measurement.

-- PeerFlow: Secure Load Balancing in Tor [pdf] [BibTeX]
+- PeerFlow: Secure Load Balancing in Tor [paper] [BibTeX]

 Aaron Johnson, Rob Jansen, Nicholas Hopper, Aaron Segal, and Paul Syverson